weijiePan/Competitive-Pokedex/README.md

 3)Ranking of pokemons in terms of their base stats(hp, attack, defense, special)
 4)Individual comparison option between pokemons

-The data provided are from api calls to https://pokeapi.co/
+Competitive-Pokedex gathers its information on pokemons through api calls to https://pokeapi.co/